Music-Bot-for-Jitsi/Jimmi/README.md

 # :rocket: Get started!

-Caused the [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/de/docs/Web/HTTP/CORS) restrictions you need a browser extension to load external YouTube videos into your session.
+Caused by the [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/de/docs/Web/HTTP/CORS) restrictions you need a browser extension to load external YouTube videos into your session.

 :warning: Currently only Google Chrome and Chromium are supported